Pravetz/mmdv_vkiit/README.md

 It consists of three CLI applications(FTX, NNT and Plotmaker) and a Flask web-app, which serves as a "graphical demo" for aforementioned CLI apps, allowing user to classify images using MobileNetV2 models or generate LIME-explanations with important feature filtering for ML classifiers like Random Forest, Naive Bayes etc.

+# Dependencies
+Before using any of these applications, please install required dependencies from `requirements.txt` file using pip:

+`pip install -r requirements.txt`

 # FTX
 Or "FeaTure eXtractor", is used for feature extraction based on LIME.